informatics-isi-edu/line-viewer/README.md

 ## Multiple CSV datafiles

-Click on the blue pull-out icon at upper left corner will slide out a list of data files.
-Toggle the eye icons will switch among the available data files
+Click on the blue pull-out icon at upper left corner will slide out a list of datafiles.
+Toggle the eye icons will switch among the available datafiles

 ## Examples

-Plot a line in a single file without any parameter
+Plot a line in a single CSV file without any parameter

 ```
 view.html?url=http://localhost/data/data1.csv

 ```

-Plot two lines from a single file
+Plot two lines from a single CSV file

 ```
 view.html?url=http://localhost/data/data1.csv